OverQ: Opportunistic Outlier Quantization for Neural Network Accelerators: Overwrite Quantization

 \section{Overwrite Quantization}

-Consider the problem of quantizing an $N$-element activation vector $\{x\}_{i=1}^N$.
-The basic idea of overwrite quantization is illustrated in Figure~\ref{fig:overq1}.
-An outlier $x_{i}$ can \IT{overwrite} its adjacent value $x_{i+1}$ when $x_{i+1}$ is smaller than a fixed threshold~\footnote{The boundary value $x{N}$ has no adjacent value and cannot benefit from OverQ.}.
-When this overwrite occurs, $x_{i}$ is represented using twice the normal bitwidth while $x_{i+1}$ is dropped.
-OverQ dynamically re-allocates bitwidth from an insignificant value to an important outlier.
-OverQ exploits two properties of DNN activations: (1) outliers are rare, but contribute disproportionately to a layer's output; (2) activation distributions peak near zero, and contain many ReLU-induced zeros.
-The first property guarantees that overwrite occurs infrequently, so not too many values are dropped out.
-The second property means that an outlier will lie beside a small value with significant probability.
-In hardware, OverQ reuses the MAC unit from the adjacent value and performs two low-precision MACs to compute the outlier result.
+OverQ dynamically extends the bitwidth for important values by overwriting nearby values.
+OverQ exploits two properties of DNN activations: (1) outliers are rare but contribute disproportionately to a layer's output; (2) activation distributions contain many ReLU-induced zeros.
+The first property suggests that overwrite occurs infrequently, limiting logic overhead.
+The second property means that an outlier lies besides zeros with significant probability, although this depends heavily on the layer activation distribution and input.

+OverQ has two dominant modes, range overwrite (RO) and precision overwrite (PR).
+For range overwrite, outliers are defined as values that would be clipped using uniform quantization.
+Range overwrite uses adjacent values to extend the range for outliers.
+An outlier $x_{i}$ can \IT{overwrite} its adjacent value $x_{i+1}$ when $x_{i+1}$ is zero.
+After the overwrite, $x_{i}$ is then represented with twice the normal range.
+Similarly, for precision overwrite, values can overwrite nearby zeros to increase their precision.

-In DNNs, OverQ would be applied along a single dimension of the activation tensor (width, height, or channels for convolutional networks).
-The chosen dimension affects the hardware architecture as it determines which dimensions must be spatially unrolled.
-Experiments showed that OverQ along the channels is much more effective than along either spatial dimension, since spatially adjacent values are highly correlated in CNNs while adjacent channels exhibit less correlation. we assume OverQ along the channels of a CNN from this point onward.
+OverQ is applied along a single dimension of the activation tensor (width, height, or channels for convolutional networks).
+Our experiments show that OverQ along the channels is more effective than along spatial dimensions, since adjacent channels exhibit less correlation than adjacent spatial locations in CNNs.
+This is a natural effect of the continuously varying spatial dimensions of model inputs.
+Correlation is an issue since there are no overwrite opportunities when zeros are adjacent to zeros, or outliers to outliers.
+For all our experiments, we apply OverQ along the input channel dimension.